actcmsvn/api/src/Commands/README.md

 # Push Notification Commands

-This directory contains commands for managing push notifications in the Actcmsvn CMS API package.
+This directory contains commands for managing push notifications in the ACTCMS API package.

 ## Available Commands